Allyans3/steam-market-api-v2/README.md

 composer require allyans3/steam-market-api-v2
 ```

-This package currently offers 9 API calls you can make to Steam, 1 API to CSGOFloat-API and 5 technical methods.
+This package currently offers 10 API calls you can make to Steam, 2 APIs to for inspecting items and 5 technical methods.

 Note
 ----